Looking for ADA/Accessibility seminars for your 2015 renewal?

 In 2015, architects are required to complete five hours of Mandatory Continuing Education (MCE) for their California licensure renewal.
 All ADA/Accessibility focused courses taken with an AIA CES Provider will also count towards your HSW continuing education requirements.

-Any Mandatory Continuing Education (MCE) taken since your last licensure renewal will count towards your upcoming 2013 or 2015 renewal.
+Any Mandatory Continuing Education (MCE) taken since your last licensure renewal will count towards your upcoming 2015 renewal.

 For more information on upcoming mandatory continuing education “ADA” programs that qualify at AIA East Bay call the office at 510/464-3600.